timmcginley/41936/Project/index.md

 * Interaction between students and staff
 * Most simple renovation case, but would require more floors on top

-### Connection to Campus

-Explain the relationship between the building complex and the rest of the campus

-### Height limit 27 m
+### R1: Height limit 27 m

 **The ultimate height for this year will be 27m (nothing above but air).** This has been _reduced_ from previous years to be _more realistic_ and align to the municipality's plan and DTU Campus plan.
 Check [beats] 1 and 12 for extra information that has to be taken into account.

 ## Floors

-### GFA
+### F01: GFA
 The total building should not exceed 10000m2.
 * No floor in building 308 can have a GFA greater than 2500m2.
 * No floor in building 304 can have a GFA greater than 2000m2.
 * No floor in building 115 can have a GFA greater than 1500m2.

+Balconies are permitted and they are not included in the GFA (gross floor area).

+### F02: Office Floor(s)

+The office floor should feature maximum flexibility to support multi-tenant occupation.
+The designs should support both open plan offices and cellular offices for up to six persons, not necessarily at the same time.
+Each office floor shall have minimum three small meeting rooms.
+These rooms blur that you could book for a week rather than just an hour or so like a meeting room, they are a space for people to come together from different disciplines to solve specific.

+One plan would be for traditional cellular office

+**The offices needs to provide the desks promised in your user KPI**

-### Floor to floor height
+### F03: Floor to floor height
 This needs to be carefully considered.

-### Underground floors
+### F04: Underground floors
 If you have a geo consultant then you must have a minimum of 2 floors of basement.
 This should be possible that support the underground building services requirements and storage.

-### Public top floor
+### F05: Public top floor
 The building must have an accessible top floor including:
 * Shared herb / vegetable
 * Greenhouses
 * Place to enjoy the sun / observe the stars

-### Public ground floor
+### F06: Public ground floor

 The building must have a mostly public ground floor including reception area to serve the auditorium and will also be the centre of security monitoring and access control.
 The division between public and 'private' DTU areas should be clear.

-### Office Floor(s)

-The office floor should feature maximum flexibility to support multi-tenant occupation.
-The designs should support both open plan offices and cellular offices for up to six persons, not necessarily at the same time.
-Each office floor shall have minimum three small meeting rooms.
-These rooms blur that you could book for a week rather than just an hour or so like a meeting room, they are a space for people to come together from different disciplines to solve specific.

-One plan would be for traditional cellular office

-**The offices need to provide space for 1000 desks.**

 ## Spaces

 Your proposal must include the following spaces.

-### Auditorium (100 people)
+### S01: Auditorium (100 people)

 The building must include an auditorium.
 The auditorium should be completely or partly located inside the building.
 This should be your 'perfect auditorium' what would that be like?
 Make sure that both the presenter and the audience are physically and acoustically confortable etc. Please pay special attention to make sure that no one needs to 'twist their nexk' to see the presenter or the screen.
 Can the room also be used for other functions - if so what?

-### Multipurpose space
+### S02: Multipurpose space

-The building must include a 250 m2 multipurpose space with a height of 6m, without columns, with access for a small forklift.
+The building must include multipurpose space:
+* 250 m2 area
+* 6m high
+* Uninterupted by columns
+* With access for a small forklift

-### Café facilities
+### S03: Café facilities
 The building must include a café for minimum 50 persons.
 Consider what facilities need to be offered by the café.
+* This is a place to go and get 'good' coffee.
+* This is a place to meet informally, a variety of seating options should be included - think where the 'best seats are'?
+* Does this have a good view?

-### Materials Library
+### S04:Materials Library

 ![image](https://github.com/user-attachments/assets/694d729f-7ba5-4412-b285-7a74024a242f)
 [Materials Research Centre](https://www.fosterandpartners.com/people/teams/materials-research-centre), Foster and Partners